Index

 James C. Clar

-"Liam, I’m not much of one when it comes to pets," she began.
+"Liam, I’m not much of one when it comes to pets"

 Moon Steere